DeepakTatachar/deepaktatachar.github.io/README.md

 ### Github pages

+1. Make sure there are two branches master and source, code in source and line 3. will update the master.
+In github pasges use deploy from branch and set the branch to master

+2. Update the Rakefile, see this [issue](https://github.com/sbryngelson/academic-website-template/issues/5)

+3. Run `rake publish`

 A simple way to host your site for free is via [Github Pages](https://pages.github.com/).
 This will provide you a free domain name at your_github_username.github.io.
 Instructions on how to do this are available on their page.